slashP/Vali/readme.md

 # Potentially asked questions
 > Can you turn it into a webpage?

 I don't think so.
 Currently it's a very resource intensive program.
-Downloading and processing 15 GB of data is not something the web is suitable for.
+Downloading/processing 15 GB of data is not something a web site is suitable for.

 > Why is Vali a command line application?